Big-Bee-Network/discoverlife-bee-archive/README.md

  | xargs preston track
 ~~~

-In this workflow, `preston track` in line 6 take a snapshot of an html pages that contains references to all bee species pages.
-The output of this tracking process is a stream of statement describing the tracking process in great detail.
-This output is fed into `grep hasVersion` using a linux pipe to selects only statements that associate the web location with the content that was found.
-Following, the associated content is streamed to stdout (or standard output) using `preston cat`.
-Following, URLs to species pages are generated from this streamed content by extracting a relevant html fragments using a xpath query.
-Then, this fragment is transformed into a URLs using string parsing (i.e., `cut --delimiter '"' -f2\`) and stream editing (i.e., `sed 's+^+https://www.discoverlife.org+g'`).
-The resulting URLs of the bees species pages are then tracked, in blocks on 100 URLs, by Preston.
-To help compensate for likely web request failures, the workflow was completed with a retry procedure for web locations that failed to successfully provide content initially.
+In this workflow, on line 6, the command `preston track` captures a snapshot of HTML pages that contain references to pages for various bee species.
+The result of this tracking process is a detailed stream of statements describing the tracking steps.
+This output is then passed to grep hasVersion through a Linux pipe, which filters and selects only the statements that connect the web addresses with the discovered content.

+Subsequently, the content associated with these statements is streamed to the standard output using the `preston cat` command.
+From this streamed content, URLs to the species pages are generated.
+This is done by first extracting relevant HTML fragments using an xpath query.
+Then, these fragments are transformed into URLs using a combination of string parsing (using the cut --delimiter '"' -f2 command) and stream editing (with sed 's+^+https://www.discoverlife.org+g').

+The resulting URLs, which lead to pages about bee species, are organized into blocks of 100 URLs each and tracked using the Preston tool.
+To account for potential failures in making web requests, the workflow includes a retry procedure.
+This ensures that web locations that initially fail to provide content are retried to compensate for any issues.

 # Results

-The resulting archive can be used to access a versioned copy of discover life.
+The resulting archive can access a versioned copy of the Discover Life Bee Checklist.
 The archive contains over 20k HTML pages that appear to be consistently structured.
-This consistent structure allow for scripts, or other computer programs, to automatically transform the data into a format suitable for reuse.
+This consistent structure allows for scripts or other computer programs to automatically transform the data into a format suitable for reuse.